 If wood is kept dry it can last for thousands of years, on the other hand, wood with a moisture content of higher than 20 percent rots rather quickly.
 In Alberta, a log house, with the bottom logs in contact with the soil could only be expected to last about 40 years.
 By placing a house made from wood on a dry foundation above the soil, and ensuring that the wood is kept dry, a house can last as long as it is needed to last.

 Wood framing is kept dry by siding placed over sheathing, fastened to the frame.
 The sheathing may also help prevent the frame from racking, ie, the top of the framing shifting laterally.
+Originally sheathing was lumber boards, replaced mid 20th century by sheet products such as plywood, then oriented strand board (OSB), and more recently even gypsum board.
 The hollows between the framing can be filled with insulation if the building is to be heated.
 Occupied heated spaces are finished with a wall covering, plaster originally, since replaced with drywall.

-The typical Edmonton house exterior cladding or siding for at least the past 100 years was either overlapped, wood, later metal or vinyl siding, or stucco, a cement based coating that completely covers exterior walls.
+The typical Edmonton house exterior cladding or siding for at least the past 100 years was either overlapped wood, later metal or vinyl siding, or stucco, a cement based coating that completely covers exterior walls.
 Less common but also used was brick veneer, where the exterior of a framed house was covered with bricks.
-The siding gives the house its appearance, and is subject to prevailing fashion and cost, but its function is protection, mostly from weather, but also within the limits of the materials used, fire and impact.
+The siding gives the house its appearance, choice of siding is subject to prevailing fashion and cost, but its function is protection, mostly from weather, but also within the limits of the materials used, fire and impact.

 As most sidings will allow some water to penetrate, behind the siding is a weather resistant barrier placed between the siding and sheathing, at first water proof paper, and more recently, house wrap, a synthetic fabric that prevents liquid water from penetrating, but allows air containing water vapor to pass through it.